-My name is Chloe Wilkins (she/her) and I look forward to meeting you.
+I look forward to meeting you.

-I come to this work from a deep desire to provide quality, attuned care for individuals who are often the last to seek support.
-This is of no fault of the individual, but is perpetuated by our current substance use treatment systems that focus solely on the individual with addiction and leave their support systems with few resources for their own healing.
+Hi, I’m Chloé.
+I come to this work from a desire to provide quality, attuned care for individuals who are often the last to seek support.
+This is of no fault of the individual, but is perpetuated by our current behavioral health systems that focus solely on the individual with addiction and leave their support systems with few resources for their own healing.
 I believe that family members, partners, and friends have great influence on their loved one’s recovery when addressed compassionately without ultimatums or surprise interventions.
+Addiction and it’s effects on the entire family system, is treated best when we bring it out of isolation.

 Licensure & Education